uploadcare/uploadcare-ruby/README.md

 - **:limit** — Controls page size.
 Accepts values from 1 to 1000, defaults to 100.
 - **:stored** — Can be either `true` or `false`.
 When true, file list will contain only stored files.
 When false — only not stored.
 - **:removed** — Can be either `true` or `false`.
 When true, file list will contain only removed files.
 When false — all except removed.
 Defaults to false.
 - **:ordering** — Controls the order of returned files.
-Available values: `datetime_updated`, `-datetime_updated`, `size`, `-size`.
+Available values: `datetime_uploaded`, `-datetime_uploaded`.
 Defaults to `datetime_uploaded`.
-More info can be found [here](https://uploadcare.com/api-refs/rest-api/v0.6.0/#operation/filesList).
+More info can be found [here](https://uploadcare.com/api-refs/rest-api/v0.7.0/#operation/filesList).
 - **:from** — Specifies the starting point for a collection.
 Resulting collection will contain files from the given value and to the end in a direction set by an **ordering** option.
 When files are ordered by `datetime_updated` in any direction, accepts either a `DateTime` object or an ISO 8601 string.
 When files are ordered by size, accepts non-negative integers (size in bytes).
-More info can be found [here](https://uploadcare.com/api-refs/rest-api/v0.6.0/#operation/filesList).
+More info can be found [here](https://uploadcare.com/api-refs/rest-api/v0.7.0/#operation/filesList).

 Options used to create a file list can be accessed through `#options` method.
 Note that, once set, they don't affect file fetching process anymore and are